-Figure 11 Mean Absolute Error (MAE) of temperature, total cloud cover, average wind speed and wind gust forecasts and Percent Correct (PC) of precipitation occurrence forecasts for different forecast ranges (D0 stands for the first night where relevant) in case of ALADIN (AL), ECMWF Deterministic (EC Det), ECMWF EPS mean (EC EPS) and the Operational Forecaster (Fo) for 2010 D0 represent the first night, D1, D2, ... etc the days after the issue of the forecast.
+Figure 11 Mean Absolute Error (MAE) of wind speed and wind gust forecasts for different forecast ranges (D0 stands for the first night where relevant) in case of ALADIN (AL), ECMWF Deterministic (EC Det), ECMWF EPS mean (EC EPS) and the Operational Forecaster (Fo) for 2011 D0 represent the first night, D1, D2, ... etc the days after the issue of the forecast.

-Figure 12 Difference of the daily Complex Score for the first day calculated for the Forecaster and the models in 2010 (difference between the Forecaster and ALADIN as well as the Forecaster and ECMWF).
+Figure 12 Difference of the daily Complex Score for the first day calculated for the Forecaster and the models in 2011 (difference between the Forecaster and ALADIN, the Forecaster and ECMWF DET as well as Forecaster and EXMWF EPS mean).
 14 day moving averages are also shown.